abc-mobile-robotics/abc-mobile-robotics.github.io/README.md

-# RAS 598 - mobile-robotics: Team Palantir
+# RAS 598 Mobile-Robotics: Team Palantir

 This repository is for the final project of the team **Palantir** for the course RAS598 Mobile Robotics. our mission is to build a two-robot predator-prey game using TurtleBot4 in a bounded indoor arena.